Anil Dhasmana

-Anil Dhasmana is the Current Chief of National Technical Research Organisation(NTRO).
-He was also the Chief of the Research and Analysis Wing(R&AW), India's foreign intelligence service.
-He was appointed as the Chief of R&AW as the post fell vacant on 31 January 2017 following the retirement of the incumbent.
+Anil Dhasmana is a retired Indian Police Service officer who served as the Chief of National Technical Research Organisation (NTRO).
+He was also the Secretary of Research and Analysis Wing (R&AW), India's foreign intelligence service.

 Biography

 Dhasmana was born on 2 October 1957 in Pauri, Uttarakhand and holds an M.Com. degree from Uttar Pradesh.
 He is 1981-batch Madhya Pradesh cadre IPS officer and was appointed on 3 December 1981.
 His domain of expertise is considered to be Balochistan, counter-terrorism and Islamic affairs.
 He also has a vast experience on Pakistan and Afghanistan.